tanaypratap/buzzers/README.md

 ===========

 ## Inspiration
 Multiplayer realtime quiz can boost learning.
-This quiz is aimed at this.
+This app is aimed at this.
+Play with your friends and people across planet earth on specified time and learn new things in this exciting race against time.

 ## TechStack
-React
+* React
-React Router
+* React Router
-Firebase (for key value store)
+* Firebase (for key value store)
-Firebase Auth (for login via Google)
+* Firebase Auth (for login via Google)

 ## Contributors
-Tanay Pratap
+* Tanay Pratap
-Jatin Thapar
+* Jatin Thapar
-Akanksha Choudhary
+* Akanksha Choudhary
-Shashank Shekhar
+* Shashank Shekhar